calpoly-iandunn/csc473/lectures/19-monte-carlo.md

 $$ L_i(p, \omega_i) $$ is the incoming light

+There are three principles adhered to by the rendering equation:

+- **Principle of global illumination** - every object in the scene contributes illumination
+- **Principle of equivalence** - there is no distrinction between emitted and reflected light
+- **Principle of direction** - reflected and scattered light travels in a direction (described by the BRDF)

 This is the integral that we want to approximate.
 However, for a variety of reasons we want to split up the direct and indirect illumination: